H4CK3RG0D/Discord-Webhook-Spammer/README.md

 ---
 ## <br>Footnotes:<br>
-### <a name="footnote1">1</a>: You must install them in the same directory as the `index.js` file.
+<a name="footnote1">1</a>: You must install them in the same directory as the `index.js` file.
 If you are using a code editor, make sure you have installed the discord.js extension.
 If you are using the terminal, make sure you have installed the discord.js package.
 You can find the link to the discord.js documentation [here](https://discord.js.org/#/docs/main/stable/general/welcome).<br>

+<a name="footnote2">2</a>: The URL should look like this: `https://discord.com/api/webhooks/123/xyz`<br>

 ---